looking for 1-1 services? Schedule a consult

 The Squeeze Technique

-Similar to stop-start, but involves applying gentle pressure to the base of the penis when close to orgasm to reduce arousal.
+Same as stop-start but involves applying light pressure to the base of the penis as you approach orgasm to reduce arousal.

 Bringing It All Together